david-drew/OV_Python_Docs/md/Bfloat16Inference.md

 There are two ways to check if CPU device can support bfloat16 computations for models:

-1. Query the instruction set via system lscpu | grep avx512_bf16 or cat /proc/cpuinfo | grep avx512_bf16.
+1. Query the instruction set using one of these system commands:
+  * `lscpu | grep avx512_bf16`
+  * `cat /proc/cpuinfo | grep avx512_bf16`
-2. Use Query API with METRIC_KEY(OPTIMIZATION_CAPABILITIES), which should return BF16 in the list of CPU optimization options:
+2. Use the Query API with METRIC_KEY(OPTIMIZATION_CAPABILITIES), which should return BF16 in the list of CPU optimization options:

 <pre><code>  ie = IECore()
   net = ie.read_network("sample.xml")
   cpu_caps = ie.get_metric(metric_name='OPTIMIZATION_CAPABILITIES', device_name='CPU'
 </code></pre>

-The current Inference Engine solution for bfloat16 inference uses Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) and supports inference of the significant number of layers in BF16 computation mode.
+The current Inference Engine solution for bfloat16 inference uses the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) and supports inference of the significant number of layers in BF16 computation mode.

 ## Lowering Inference Precision